abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/baseline.md

 ---
-title: Couchbase  Baseline Testing on Google Axion C4A Arm Virtual Machine
+title: ClickHouse Baseline Testing on Google Axion C4A Arm Virtual Machine
 weight: 5

 ### FIXED, DO NOT MODIFY